Roman chamomile: benefits, dosage, contraindications

 Benzodiazepines: moderate interaction

-The sedative effects of chamomile and benzodiazepines could accumulate.
+The sedative effects of chamomile and benzodiazepines may be additive.

 Central nervous system depressants: moderate interaction

-The sedative effects of chamomile and central nervous system depressants could accumulate.
+The sedative effects of chamomile and central nervous system depressants may be additive.

 Cytochrome P450 substrates: moderate interaction

-Chamomile components might inhibit the action of cytochromes and reduce the elimination of substances they metabolize.
+Chamomile components may inhibit cytochrome activity and reduce the elimination of substances they metabolize.

 Estrogens: moderate interaction

-Chamomile could compete with estrogens for their receptors and thus diminish their effects.
+Chamomile may compete with estrogens for their receptors and thus reduce their effects.

 Tamoxifen: moderate interaction

-Chamomile interferes with Tamoxifen due to its estrogenic activity (apigenin present in chamomile regulates estrogen production).
+Chamomile interferes with tamoxifen because of its estrogenic activity (the apigenin present in chamomile regulates the production of estrogens).

 Warfarin: moderate interaction

-Chamomile could potentiate the action of warfarin and increase the risk of bleeding.
+Chamomile may enhance the effect of warfarin and thus increase the risk of bleeding.

-As a precaution, Roman chamomile should not be used in conjunction with aspirin, warfarin, or other substances with anticoagulant activity.
+As a precaution, Roman chamomile should not be used at the same time as aspirin, warfarin, or other substances with anticoagulant activity.

-As a precaution, Roman chamomile should not be used in conjunction with aspirin, warfarin, or other substances with anticoagulant activity.
+As a precaution, Roman chamomile should not be used at the same time as aspirin, warfarin, or other substances with anticoagulant activity.

-Since apigenin is a ligand for the central benzodiazepine receptors, Roman chamomile should not be used in conjunction with diazepam or other benzodiazepines, as this could potentiate their action.
+Because apigenin is a ligand of the central benzodiazepine receptor, Roman chamomile should not be used at the same time as diazepam or other benzodiazepines, as this could potentiate their effect.

 Cytochrome P450 3A4: weak interaction

-Some components can inhibit cytochrome P450 3A4 enzymes.
+Some components may inhibit cytochrome P450 3A4 enzymes.
 Roman chamomile essential oil has shown a 40% inhibition of CYP3A4 activity.

 Precautions